top of page

 The time it takes for paint to dry depends on a few factors.
 But the most obvious one is the type of paint.
 Here are the types of paints and how long they’ll take to dry:

-Semi-gloss: Takes roughly 1 hour to dry and 2 hours before applying the second coat.
+• Semi-gloss: It takes roughly 1 hour to dry and 2 hours before applying the second coat.

 It’s important to know what type of paint you have before applying.
-This way you know the proper wait times to get an amazing finished product.
+This way, you know the proper wait times for an excellent finished product.

 Temperature Effects On Dry Times

-Something that can have a major impact but not many people know about si the temperature.
-Whether you’re inside or outside the temperature will always have an impact on the paint job.
+Something that can significantly impact but not many people know about is the temperature.
+The temperature will always affect the paint job whether you're inside or outside.

-If possible, paint within the temperature guidelines that are labeled on the paint can.
+If possible, paint within the temperature guidelines labeled on the paint can.
 This will ensure high-quality results.

-We keep this in mind when we're painting in places like Rockford during the winter months.
+We consider this when painting in places like Rockford during the winter months.

 If it’s hot in the room try using a fan, and if it’s very cold try using a heater.
-Or just letting fresh air into the room will make a large impact and save you some additional time.
+Or just letting fresh air into the room will greatly impact and save you some additional time.

 What Happens If You Apply 2nd Coat Too Soon